stringfestdata/r-intro-workshop/README.md

-Resources for Introduction to R Workshop, Hillsdale College Economics Department
+## Resources for "Introduction to R" Workshop, Hillsdale College Economics Department

 I am highly indebted to the following sources for this seminar’s materials: